 However you don’t have to withhold from payments if any of the following apply:

-- the total payment you make to the supplier is $75 or less, excluding goods and services tax (GST)
+- The total payment you make to the supplier is $75 or less, excluding goods and services tax (GST)

-- the supplier is an individual under 18 years of age and your payments to that person are $350 or less each week
+- The supplier is an individual under 18 years of age and your payments to that person are $350 or less each week

 - the entire payment you make is exempt income for the supplier

-Apply for your ABN today.
-Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 700+ expert lawyers or to get answers to your legal questions.
+Don’t know where to start?
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.